 When you use shoot in direct sunlight it’s inevitable that you’ll end up with burned out highlights, deep shadows and washed out colors.

-But shoot in shade and it’s a completely different story.
+But shoot in the soft light of shade and it’s a completely different story.
 Colors are deep and saturated.
 Get the exposure right and you won’t get overexposed highlights or deep shadows.

 But more importantly the quality of light in the shade is beautiful.
 It helps you capture delicate textures and saturated colors.